unjs/h3/MIGRATION.md

 Running order:

-- All global middleware by the same order they added
+- All global middleware in the same order they added
-- All routed middleware by from least specific to most specific paths (auto sorted)
+- All routed middleware from least specific to most specific paths (auto-sorted)
 - Matched route handler

-Any of middleware or route handler, can return a response.
+Any middleware or route handler can return a response.

 Other changes from v1:

 - Handlers registered with `app.use("/path", handler)` only match `/path` (not `/path/foo/bar`).
 For matching all subpaths like before, it should be updated to `app.use("/path/**", handler)`.
 - The `event.path` received in each handler will have a full path without omitting the prefixes. use `withBase(base, handler)` utility to make prefixed app. (example: `withBase("/api", app.handler)`).
 - `app.use(() => handler, { lazy: true })` is no supported anymore.
 Instead you can use `app.use(defineLazyEventHandler(() => handler), { lazy: true })`
 - `app.use(["/path1", "/path2"], ...)` and `app.use("/path", [handler1, handler2])` are not supported anymore.
-Instead use multiple `app.use()` calls.
+Instead, use multiple `app.use()` calls.
 - Custom `match` function for `app.use` is not supported anymore (middleware can skip themselves).
 - `app.resolve(path) => { route, handler }` changed to `app.resolve(method, path) => { method route, handler }`